 Finally, another possible reason why the door is not staying closed is that it is not properly aligned.
 When you close the door, it has to match up evenly to the frame.
 If the freezer door is not matching the frame perfectly, the door is not going to stay closed.
 Close the door slowly and take a look at what happened.
 Does it form a firm seal with the entire exterior of the freezer?
 If not, something is probably wrong with the frame.

 For example, you may need to take a look at the hinges to make sure they are not dented or work.
 If you need to replace the hinges, you may be able to purchase them from a local home improvement store.
 Or, you may need to take a look at the screws and see if they are loose.
-Sometimes, a few extra turns is all that it takes to get the door to seal properly.
+Sometimes, a few extra turns are all that it takes to get the door to seal properly.

-Finally, you should take a look at the door itself.
+You should take a look at the door itself.
 If the door had been damaged, it might no longer be straight.
 Therefore, you might need to replace the entire door if you want it to seal properly.
 Reach out to a professional if you have questions or concerns.

 Fix the Door To Your Freezer